 How to Decide if Your Dog Needs a Sensitive Stomach Diet

-Dog food allergies and sensitivities are becoming more and more common.
+Dog food for allergies and sensitive stomach are becoming more and more common.
 But how do you know if your dog needs to switch to a sensitive stomach dog food?

 There are two common ways food sensitivities can affect your dog: GI tract upset and immune response.